Whether for physical or financial survival, learning how to raise quail is a must when you’re homesteading or preparing

 Raising Quail: Tips for Daily Care

-- Provide quail with clean drinking water.
-Clean and refill their water containers daily.
+- Provide quail with clean drinking water, then clean and refill their water containers daily.

-- Change the straw beneath the cages daily.
-You can add some of it to your compost.
-Quail waste is high in ammonia, so it must be changed frequently.
+- Change the straw beneath the cages daily or you can add some of it to your compost.
+Quail waste is high in ammonia, so it must be changed often.

-- Clean the cage out if any waste starts to build up.
-Wash it once a week to avoid disease and illness.
+- Clean the cage out if any waste starts to build up and wash it once a week to avoid disease and illness.

 - The food should be a ‘laying fowl’ mix starting at five to six weeks of age.
 Special laying food is available in most feed stores.
 Ask if it is good for laying birds before you buy it.
 If you are raising quail for meat, change their food to a ‘finisher diet’ instead of a laying fowl mix.